-Suppose s has a fallible justification for believing P7 based on s's experience as if the animal in the garbage is a fox.
-If this experience by s is not conceived of as a direct apprehension of P7's truth, the justification that it supplies to s for P7 is certainly fallible.
-Take now R to be P's logical negation.
+Suppose s has a fallible justification for believing P7 based on s’s experience as if the animal in the garbage is a fox.
+Take now R to be P7’s logical negation.
 Since the justification that s has for P7 is fallible, condition (b) above is met by default.
 As one can easily check, conditions (a), (c) and (d) are also met.
 So Fox instantiates the disjunctive template.
 Yet it is intuitive that Fox does transmit justification to its conclusion.

-One could simply respond to McLaughlin that his argument is misplaced because it aims to show that transmission of fallible justification is blocked by the application of the disjunctive template irrespective of the fact that this template was meant to apply to infallible and not fallible justification.
-However, possessing a general diagnostic for transmission failure of non-inferential justification, whether fallible or infallible, would seem to be desirable in itself.
-A more useful response to McLaughlin is thus to refine the conditions listed in the disjunctive template in order not to let McLaughlin's argument go through while letting this template account for transmission failure of both fallible and infallible non-inferential justification.
+One could simply respond to McLaughlin that his argument is misplaced because the disjunctive template was only meant to apply to infallible and not fallible justification.
+A more useful response to McLaughlin is however to refine the conditions listed in the disjunctive template so as to block McLaughlin’s argument while letting this template account for transmission failure of both fallible and infallible justification.
 Wright (2011) for instance suggests replacing (c) with the following condition:

 (c*) r is incompatible (not necessarily with p but) with some presupposition of the cognitive project of obtaining a justification for p in the relevant fashion.

-According to Wright (2011)'s characterisation, a presupposition of a cognitive project is any condition such that doubting it before carrying out the project would rationally commit one to doubting the significance or competence of the project irrespective of its outcome.
-For a wide class of cognitive projects examples of these presuppositions include: normal and proper functioning of the relevant cognitive faculties, the reliability of utilised instruments, the obtaining of the circumstances congenial to the proposed method of investigation, the soundness of relevant principles of inference utilised in developing and collating one's results, and so on.
-Such presuppositions are propositions that we typically take for granted in everyday cognitive projects (like glancing at a clock to check the time) as well as in carefully controlled scientific experiment.
+According to Wright’s (2011) characterisation, a presupposition of a cognitive project is any condition such that doubting it before carrying out the project would rationally commit one to doubting the significance or competence of the project irrespective of its outcome.
+For a wide class of cognitive projects examples of these presuppositions include: normal and proper functioning of the relevant cognitive faculties, the reliability of utilised instruments, the obtaining of the circumstances congenial to the proposed method of investigation, the soundness of relevant principles of inference utilised in developing and collating one’s results, and so on.

 With (c*) in the place of (c), Fox no longer instantiates the disjunctive template.
 For the truth of R—the proposition that the animal in the garbage is not a fox—appears to jeopardize no presupposition of the cognitive project of obtaining a perceptual justification for P7.
 Thus (c*) is not fulfilled.
 On the other hand, arguments that intuitively do not transmit do satisfy (c*).
-Take again Twins.
-In that case R is the proposition that this girl is Jocelyn.
-Since R entails that environmental conditions are unsuitable for attaining perceptual justification for believing P2, R looks incompatible with a presupposition of the cognitive project of obtaining perceptual justification for P2.
+Take again Zebra*.
+In that case R is the proposition that the animals in the pen are mules cleverly disguised so as to look like zebras.
+Since R entails that conditions are unsuitable for attaining perceptual justification for believing P3, R looks incompatible with a presupposition of the cognitive project of obtaining perceptual justification for P3.
 Thus R does satisfy (c*) in this case.

-In order to illuminate philosophical puzzles (e.g., McKinsey Paradox illustrated above in Sect.
+In order to illuminate philosophical puzzles (e.g., McKinsey Paradox illustrated below in Sect.
 5.2) Davies has proposed other conditions—which he calls limiting principles—whose satisfaction would prevent an argument from possibly transmitting justification.
-Some of these principles will be discussed in Sect 5.1 and Sect.
+Some of these principles will be discussed in Sect.
+5.1 and Sect.
 5.2.
-Further conditions are considered in Pryor (forthcoming a) and Coliva (2012).
+Further conditions are considered in Pryor (2012).

-Let us say that a subject s doubts q just in case s either disbelieves or withholds belief about q, namely refrains from both believing and disbelieving q after deciding about q. s's doubting q should be distinguished from s's being open minded about q and from s's having no doxastic attitude whatsoever towards q (including withholding belief) because s has never thought of q or has not yet decided what attitude to have towards q (cf. Tucker 2010a).
-Let us say that a deductively valid argument from p to q has the power to resolve doubt about its conclusion just in case it is possible for s to be rationally moved from doubting q to be justified in believing q solely in virtue of grasping the argument from p to q and the evidence offered for p.
+Let us say that a subject s doubts q just in case s either disbelieves or withholds belief about q, namely refrains from both believing and disbelieving q after deciding about q. s’s doubting q should be distinguished from s’s being open minded about q and from s’s having no doxastic attitude whatsoever towards q (cf. Tucker 2010a).
+Let us say that a deductively valid argument from p to q has the power to resolve doubt about its conclusion just in case it is possible for s to be rationally moved from doubting q to believing q solely in virtue of grasping the argument from p to q and the evidence offered for p.

 In spite of these considerations, a few authors (e.g., Davies 1998, and 2003a, 2004, and 2009, McLaughlin 2000 and Wright 2002, 2003, and 2007) have insisted that we should conceive of epistemic transmissivity in a way that proves very closely related or even identical to the capability of resolving doubt.
 Whereas some of these authors have eventually conceded that epistemic transmissivity cannot be defined as capability of resolving doubt (e.g., Wright 2011), others have attempted to articulate their views in full (see mostly Davies 2003a, 2004 and 2009).
-Suppose one wants to claim that an argument is transmissive when it is at the service of resolving a subject's doubt about the conclusion.
-One possible way to go is to conceive of the epistemic property of being non-transmissive of justification as the analogue of the dialectical property of being question begging in Jackson (1987, §6)'s sense.
-An argument begs the hearer's question in Jackson's sense when the hearer's doubting its conclusion rationally requires her to adopt new background assumptions on which its premises are no longer justified by the evidence adduced by the speaker.
-When an argument is question begging in this sense it is not at the service of resolving the hearer's doubt about the conclusion.
-In a parallel way, an argument could be considered to be non-transmissive when the fact that the subject doubts (or suppositionally doubts) its conclusion, in her own thought, rationally requires the subject to adopt new background assumptions on which the premises are no longer justified by the relevant evidence (cf. Davies 2003a, 2004 and 2009.
-For a critical discussion of Davies' project see Coliva 2010).
-As we will see below, it can be argued that Moore's proof and the inference central to McKinsey paradox are non-transmissive in this sense.
+Suppose one wants to claim that an argument is transmissive when it is at the service of resolving a subject’s doubt about the conclusion.
+One possible way to go — which parallels Jackson’s (1987, §6) analysis of when an argument begs the hearer’s question — is this.
+An argument could be considered to be non-transmissive when the fact that the subject doubts (or suppositionally doubts) its conclusion, in her own thought, rationally requires the subject to adopt new background assumptions on which the premises are no longer justified by the relevant evidence (cf. Davies 2003a, 2004 and 2009.
+For a critical discussion of Davies’ project see Coliva 2010).
+As we will see below, it can be argued that Moore’s proof and the inference central to McKinsey paradox are non-transmissive in this sense.

 The notions of transmissive and non-transmissive argument, above and beyond being investigated for their own sake, have been put to work in relation to specific philosophical problems and issues.
-An important problem is the explanation of why Moore's infamous proof of a material world looks ineffective.
+An important problem is whether Moore’s infamous proof of a material world and similar Moorean responses to the skeptic are successful.
 Another issue pertains to the solution of McKinsey paradox.
-A third issue concerns Boghossian (2001 and 2003)'s explanation of our logical knowledge via implicit definitions, criticised as resting on a non-transmissive argument schema (see for instance Ebert 2005 and Jenkins 2008).
+A third issue concerns Boghossian’s (2001 and 2003) explanation of our logical knowledge via implicit definitions, criticised as resting on a non-transmissive argument schema (see for instance Ebert 2005 and Jenkins 2008).
 As the debate focusing on the last topic is only at an early stage of its development, it is preferable to concentrate on the first two, which will be reviewed in respectively Sect.
 5.1 and Sect.
 5.2 below.

-Much of the contemporary debate on Moore's proof of a material world is interwoven with the topic of epistemic transmission and its failure.
-Moore's proof can be reconstructed as follows:
+Much of the contemporary debate on Moore’s proof of a material world (see Moore 1939) is interwoven with the topic of epistemic transmission and its failure.
+Moore’s proof can be reconstructed as follows:

 E8.
 My experience is in all respects as of a hand held up in front of my face.